 Promise Venture Framework — provides a venture pitch outline that will help sharpen your thinking and how to communicate it

 Promise Venture Profile — great forcing function to whittle down what you do and why it matters to one page.
 It also serves as an incredibly effective tool to introduce yourself, make connections and use as a leave-behind.
-Plus, you’ll be immediately added to our Promise ECD Venture Index once you’ve completed one, which gets regularly shared with leading funders and experts.
+Plus, you’ll be added to our Promise ECD Venture Index once you’ve completed one, which gets regularly shared with leading funders and experts.

 Additional Venture-Building Resources